 Flights and transport to the start of your hiking tour are not included in our prices.
 However, we do provide detailed timetables on how to make it to the start of your hike by public transport on our tour pages.
 For example, visit our West Highland Way Travel Info page.

-Hillwalk Scotland strongly encourages you to take out adequate insurance cover prior to travel.
+Hillwalk Tours strongly encourages you to take out adequate insurance cover prior to travel.